fill1890/RecipeBook/Snacks/Popcorn, Caramel.rst

 2. Bake.
 At 10 minute intervals, remove from oven and toss with spatula to more evenly coat caramel with popcorn
-3. Bake until popcorn is light and crispy; minimum 45 minutes, longer with glucose or honey
+3. Bake until popcorn is light and crispy; minimum 45 minutes, longer with glucose or honey.
+Taste testing is best

 Notes
 -----

 1. Vary depending on desired coverage.
 3/4 cup gives decent coverage without being over-sweet; 1/3 cup gives candy-like pieces.
+Air popping (with recycling kernels) gives more yield - only need 3/4 cup.
 2. Used to stabilise caramel to prevent sugar crystallisation.
 Glucose and honey will require extra baking time
 3. Baking soda foams up caramel and makes coating popcorn easier